notaryproject/specifications/specs/plugin-extensibility.md

 * To use this feature, plugin authors MUST define and document the set of plugin configuration keys-values, which is set by users when they associate a plugin with signing key.
 * Plugin authors SHOULD NOT use plugin configuration to store sensitive configuration in plaintext, such as authentication keys used by the plugin etc.

-In the previous example, plugin config can be set using command line arguments as part of registring a key, or while signing using the key.
-Plugin config values provided by `notation sign` override values already set in `config.json` E.g.
+For the previous example, plugin config can be set using command line arguments as part of registering a key with the `notation key add` command.
+E.g.

-* `notation key add --name "mysigningkey" --id "keyid" --plugin "com.example.nv2plugin" --pluginConfig.key1 "value1"`
+* `notation key add --name "mysigningkey" --id "keyid" --plugin "com.example.nv2plugin" --pluginConfig key1=value1,"key 2"="value 2"`

+Plugin config can be also set/overriden during signing with the `notation sign` command.
+Following example overrides value for `key 2` already set in `config.json` by previous command.

-* `notation sign $IMAGE --key "mysigningkey" --pluginConfig.key1 "value2"`
+* `notation sign $IMAGE --key "mysigningkey" --pluginConfig "key 2"=newValue2`

 ### Plugin contract